smbutterfield/ibmt17-18/_11-further-part-writing/a2-ex-voiceleadingrootpos.md

 **As a theory teacher, I often feel that I spend more time talking about the exceptions to rules than the actual rule itself.
 Luckily, turning a triad into a seventh chord creates one of the least broken rules. *Typically, the seventh of a chord resolves down by step.* There will be rare instances where this is broken (e.g. pre-determined melody, sequences, etc.), but generally, this rule holds true.
 Try adding the following two seventh chords to your progression while following this rule.**

 {% capture ex2 %}X:2
-T:Root-position part-writing with a seventh chord T:and root movement by P4/P5
+T:Root-position part-writing with
+T:seventh chords and root movement by P4/P5
 M:4/4
 L:1
 K:C